isomerpages/enterprisesg-seeds/_for-investors/Co Investing With Us.md

 ##### **2. Approach us for ad-hoc co-investments**

-If you are a non-appointed partner and keen to co-invest with us, contact us at seeds@enterprisesg.gov.sg with the following documents.
+If you are a non-appointed partner and keen to co-invest with us, [contact us](/about-us/contact/) with the following documents.
 Our [Investment Panel](/about-us/investment-panel/) will assess these investment opportunities:

 **Background information of the co-investor**
 * Ability to contribute to the startup’s growth strategies